Can Oceaneering International Inc. (OII) Remain Competitive?

 Analysts’ Opinion of OII

-Many brokerage firms have already submitted their reports for OII stocks, with Barclays repeating the rating for OII by listing it as a “Equal Weight.”
-The predicted price for OII in the upcoming period, according to Barclays is $10 based on the research report published on October 06th of the previous year 2022.
+Many brokerage firms have already submitted their reports for OII stocks, with The Benchmark Company repeating the rating for OII by listing it as a “Buy.”
+The predicted price for OII in the upcoming period, according to The Benchmark Company is $25 based on the research report published on January 19th of the current year 2023.

-Piper Sandler, on the other hand, stated in their research note that they expect to see OII reach a price target of $21, previously predicting the price at $17.
-The rating they have provided for OII stocks is “Overweight” according to the report published on February 01st, 2022.
+Barclays, on the other hand, stated in their research note that they expect to see OII reach a price target of $10, previously predicting the price at $15.
+The rating they have provided for OII stocks is “Equal Weight” according to the report published on October 06th, 2022.

-BofA Securities gave a rating of “Buy” to OII, setting the target price at $15 in the report published on May 05th of the previous year.
+Piper Sandler gave a rating of “Overweight” to OII, setting the target price at $21 in the report published on February 01st of the previous year.

 Insider Trading